-'''

-var request = new Request("Library:/Tutorials/Input.robot");

-'''

-''' request.CreateInputVariable("userLogin").SetAttributeEntry ("username", "scott").SetAttributeEntry("password", "tiger"); '''
+''' var request = new Request("Library:/Tutorials/Input.robot"); request.CreateInputVariable("userLogin").SetAttributeEntry ("username", "scott").SetAttributeEntry("password", "tiger"); '''

-Here we create a Request and use CreateInputVariable to create an input variable named userLogin.
+In the preceding code we create a Request and use CreateInputVariable to create an input variable named userLogin.
 We then use setAttribute to configure the username and password attributes of the input variable.

-The above example is a common shorthand notation, but can also be expressed move verbosely by using the RqlObjectBuilder:
+The preceding example is a common shorthand notation, but can also be expressed in move detail by using the RqlObjectBuilder: